benmangnall01/Cancer-Cell-Response-Model-Cold-Drug-/README.md

 **Results**

 Achieves a mean Pearson correlation of 0.569 in a cold-drug scenario across a 5-fold CV.

+**Data**

+Raw data required to generate the processed data can be found in the 'Raw data' branch. \
+Processed data to run the model can be found in the 'Processed data' branch.

 **Acknowledgements**